Bodleian Library, MS Fairfax 16: Letter of Cupid

 The manuscript is also notable for the copy of Thomas Hoccleve's Letter of Cupid it contains.
 As is the case with many manuscripts of this poem, the text in Fairfax 16 is disarranged and the stanzas are out of order.
 Research by Cynthia A. Rogers has revealed that this disarrangement was caused by the shuffling of pages in the exemplar.
 However, the text of Hoccleve's Letter in Fairfax 16 is uniquely disarranged, because after the scribe copied the (already disarranged) Letter from the same exemplar, the quires were accidentally misbound and the pages shuffled to create a second layer of disarrangement.
-Frederick J. Furnivall described this unique arrangement of the poem as ‘shuffled like a pack of cards’.
+Frederick J. Furnivall described this unique arrangement of the poem as 'shuffled like a pack of cards'.

-The “Fairfax Sequence”
+The "Fairfax Sequence"

 A term coined by Derek Pearsall to refer to a collection of twenty anonymous ballades and complaints in Fairfax 16.
 The Fairfax Sequence discuss the principal themes of service, injustice, and governance, all modelled on the style of conventional courtly lyrics.
-Notably, the titles of these poems recurringly mention ‘the lovere’ in the contemporary table of contents (fol.
+Notably, the titles of these poems recurringly mention 'the lovere' in the contemporary table of contents (fol.
 2v), which suggests these poems were regarded as a sequence.
 The relationship of these poems to the rest of the manuscript is unclear, as they are contained in the last booklet which, unlike the rest of the manuscript, does not contain catchwords.
 It is therefore uncertain if it was part of the scriptorium's production or if it was supplied separately.
-The authorship of these poems is also unclear, although they are though to have been written by one person.
-The figure of William de la Pole, Duke of Suffolk (1396–1450) has been suggested from his connection with Charles d’Orléans and John Stanley, but this is unconfirmed.
-Regardless, the “Fairfax Sequence” are of fundamental importance in charting the emergence of English lyric collections from the late-medieval period.
+The authorship of these poems is also unclear, although they are thought to have been written by one person.
+The figure of William de la Pole, Duke of Suffolk (1396–1450) has been suggested from his connection with Charles d'Orléans and John Stanley, but this is unconfirmed.
+Regardless, the "Fairfax Sequence" are of fundamental importance in charting the emergence of English lyric collections from the late-medieval period.

 How a Lover Praiseth his Lady

 Fairfax 16 contains the only extant copy of How a Lover Praiseth his Lady, a unique Middle-English love lyric that incorporates encyclopaedic-style lists into poetry.
 The female subject's beauty is described in a feature-by-feature catalogue of over 200 lines which moves methodically from top to toe.
-The poem is also unusual for its astrological, mathematical, physiological, anatomical, and medical references, which Martina Braekman describes as a technique where ‘conventional topoi are extended into non-courtly areas in an attempt to revitalize the genre while still satisfying the audience’s fashionable taste for courtly love poetry’.
+The poem is also unusual for its astrological, mathematical, physiological, anatomical, and medical references, which Martina Braekman describes as a technique where 'conventional topoi are extended into non-courtly areas in an attempt to revitalize the genre while still satisfying the audience's fashionable taste for courtly love poetry'.